 Q. ARE YOU CONTESTING ANY OF THE WAGE INCREASES THAT WENT INTO EFFECT DURING 2009?

 A. Yes.
 I recommend that the wage increase applicable to the Officer/Exempt Labor Group be held to the average increase granted to the other labor groups.
 The overall average granted to all non-officer/exempt labor groups was 2.07% during 2009.
-This adjustment to the Officer/Exempt Labor Group would lower PacifiCorp’s cost of service by $179,951 (WA Situs) for base payroll and payroll taxes.
+This adjustment to the Officer/Exempt Labor Group would lower PacifiCorp’s cost of service and test year expenses by $128,366 (WA Situs) for base payroll and payroll taxes.

 Table 5 provides the wage increase and effective date of that increase for each labor group of PacifiCorp.